alucryd/oxyromon/README.md

   oxyromon download-dats [OPTIONS]

   OPTIONS:
-  -a, --all Imports all systems
+  -a, --all Import all systems
-  -f, --force Forces import of outdated DAT files
+  -f, --force Force import of outdated DAT files
   -h, --help Print help information
-  -n, --nointro Downloads No-Intro DAT files
+  -n, --nointro Download No-Intro DAT files
-  -r, --redump Downloads Redump DAT files
+  -r, --redump Download Redump DAT files
-  -u, --update Checks for system updates
+  -u, --update Check for system updates

 ## oxyromon-import-roms

-Validates and imports ROM files into oxyromon
+Validate and import ROM files into oxyromon

 ROM files that match against the database will be placed in the base directory of the system they belong to.
 You will be prompted for the system you want to check your ROMs against.
 Most files will be moved as-is, with the exception of archives containing multiple games which are extracted.

-Supported ROM formats:
+Supported console ROM formats:

 - All No-Intro and Redump supported formats
 - 7Z and ZIP archives
 - CHD (Compressed Hunks of Data)
 - CSO (Compressed ISO)

+Supported arcade ROM formats:

+- ZIP archives
+- Uncompressed folders

 Note: Importing a CHD containing multiple partitions requires the matching CUE file from Redump.